aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 At the top of our class, we define constants to avoid hardcoding magic numbers and strings throughout.
 Our initializer accepts `gender`, `height`, and `stride` all as optional arguments.
 Handling optional information is a common programming problem.
-If the optional parameters are passed in, our initializer sets instance variables of the same names, after some data formatting to allow for a case insensitive gender parameter to be passed in, as long as its defined in `GENDER`, and prevent a height and stride that is non-numerical or less than 0.
+If the optional parameters are passed in, our initializer sets instance variables of the same names, after some data formatting to allow for a case insensitive gender parameter to be passed in, as long as its defined in `GENDER`, and prevent a height and stride that aren't valid floats or are less than or equal to 0.

 Even when all optional parameters are provided, the input stride takes precedence.
 If it's not provided, `calculate_stride` determines the most accurate stride length it can for the user.
 This is done with an `if` statement: